hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_illustration_of_a_futurist_1611d6e1-2738-468b-9fd8-97c3636ac575-0_1.content.md

 ## Contact Us

 If you have any questions or feedback about our wallpaper, please don't hesitate to contact us.
-You can reach us at [email protected] or through our social media channels:
+You can reach us at me@pavolhejny.com or through our social media channels:

 - Twitter: @high_tech_wallpapers
 - Instagram: @hightechwallpapers